 Essentially, Sisig is chopped up meat cooked in a souring agent.

 Serves 2-3.
 Use a cast iron or any non-stick pan.
 Perfect pulutan for the next inuman.

 *Tip: salt the pork belly a day before and leave it uncovered in the fridge skin side up

 1.5 tbs Kusî sisig seasoning

-1 lb pork belly, sliced into 1/4 inch strips
+1 lb pork belly, sliced into 1/4 inch strips from rind to meat

 1/2 medium red onion, diced